 You are no longer able to prepare new Enduring Powers of Attorney.

-Until the document is registered, the Donor can revoke the Power at any time.
+Until the Enduring Power of Attorney is registered, the Donor can revoke the Power at any time.

 Should the Donor regain capacity registration can be reversed.